 Lender Selection Criteria

 The lenders were selected from responses to a public Request for Proposals (RFP) for private/alternative loans published by the University of Massachusetts Amherst Financial Aid Services.
-View the RFP and evaluation criteria.
+View the RFI and evaluation criteria.